dougeby/IntuneDocs/intune-user-help/encrypt-your-device-android.md

 2. Go back to **Lock screen and security** and select **Secure startup**.
 3. Choose **Require PIN when device turns on** > **OK**.
 4. Enter your PIN to confirm and encrypt your device.
-5. Open the Company Portal or Microsoft Intune app, select your device, and tap **Check device settings**.
+5. Open the Company Portal or Microsoft Intune app.
+    * Company Portal users: Select your device and tap **Check device settings**.
+    * Microsoft Intune users: You'll have to wait until the page updates, but when it does, your encryption status should change to compliant.

 Devices running Android 4.4 and earlier might not have the **Secure startup** option.
 In that case, complete the following steps to encrypt your device.